nesfit/IZP/README.md

 ## Test definition

-These files define how the program is run.
+These files define how the program is run in each test case.
-Environment variable `TEST_NAME` selects the test to run within the application (`env.sh` should be used for this purpose).
+Files must be placed into the test case directory.

 | File name | Description                                                  | Defaults when missing                       |
 |-----------|--------------------------------------------------------------|---------------------------------------------|